perfact/zodbsync/README.md

   defined.
 However, the intention is not to pre-apply a change that is about to also be included upstream, but to freeze and record the object into some other layer.
+  - Manual steps that should cover this: Add a `__frozen__` marker, reset the unstaged changes in the layer that wrongfully got the changes, and `record`.
 - A migration path for systems that don't use layers yet, but have a lot of the same objects that are to be provided by a separate layer, which will probably have some deviations.
 It needs to be possible to decide which objects to reset to their upstream state, which to freeze as changed into the custom layer and which to add as change to the separate layer (intending to include that change upstream until the next release).
+  - Should be something like: Do a merge-based upgrade and then obtain the list of all deviating paths from the merge base.
+Add `__frozen__` markers where necessary.
+Remove all superfluous files from the original layer (than now becomes the fallback layer) and initialize the added layers.
 - Similarly, for the few systems that use the "original" layering system from 23.3.0, a migration path needs to be provided.
 For any deviating object, it needs to be decided if that object is to be frozen in the custom layer or reset to its upstream state.
+  - Might simply be done by adjusting the configuration

 ## Compatibility
 This package replaces similar functionality that was previously found in